scottchiefbaker/SmokeRand/README.md

  matrixrank_8192      | 8192   | 32/64
  matrixrank_8192_low8 | 8192   | 8

-## Hamming weights based "DC6" test
+## Hamming weights tests based on overlapping tuples.

 This test is a modification of `DC6-9x1Bytes-1` test from PractRand by Chris Doty-Humphrey.
 Actually it is a family of algorithms that can analyse bytes, 16-bit, 32-bit and 64-bit chunks.
 The DC6-9x1Bytes-1 modification works with bytes.
+SmokeRand `hamming_ot` tests also can process longer 128-bit, 256-bit and 512-bit chunks that are especially useful for detection of RANROT and additive/subtractive lagged Fibonacci generators.

 # Extra tests description